department-of-veterans-affairs/va.gov-team/products/ask-va/products/Ask-VA-MVP-1-Product-Outline.md

 ## Desired Business Objectives

-- Streamline the process for users to receive answers to their questions
+- Streamline the process for submitters to receive answers to their questions
 - Create a modernized mobile friendly, accessible online support experience aligned with VA Design standards
-- Increase User Satisfaction
+- Increase submitter Satisfaction

 ---
 ## Measuring Success